Trading Determinism for Time: The k-Reach Problem: Upper Bound in terms of

-In this section, we give an algorithm that takes as input a path decomposition $P$ of a graph $G$ and two vertices $s$, $t$ in $G$ and decides whether $t$ is reachable from $s$ or not in $G$.
-We show that this algorithm runs in space $O(k\log n)$ and polynomial time, where $k$ is the number of directed paths in $P$ and $n$ is the number of vertices in $G$.
+In this section, we give an algorithm for deciding $\kReach$ in $P$, a collection of $f$ directed paths, that runs in space $O(f\log n)$ and polynomial time, where $n$ is the number of vertices in the union graph $G$ of $P$.
 Hence we get the following theorem.

-\begin{theorem} Given a path decomposition of a directed graph $G$, consisting of $k$ directed paths, reachability in $G$ can be decided in $O(k\log n)$ space and polynomial time. \end{theorem}
+\begin{theorem} Given a collection of paths $P$ consisting of $f$ directed paths, $\kReach$ in $P$ can be decided in $O(f\log n)$ space and polynomial time. \end{theorem}

-\begin{proof} Let us consider that we are given the path decomposition $P$ of a directed graph $G$.
-Let $k$ be the number of directed paths in $P$.
-We give an algorithm to decide reachability from one vertex $s$ to another vertex $t$ in $G$.
+\begin{proof} We give an algorithm to decide reachability from one vertex $s$ to another vertex $t$ in the union graph $G$ of $P$.

 Whenever we will refer to the earliest vertex in a path $P_i$ having some property, we mean the vertex closest to the source vertex in $P_i$ having the said property.
-(See \cref{fig:1} for an example of how a path from $s$ to $t$ looks like in $G$)

 The algorithm is as follows.

 \begin{adjustwidth}{30pt}{10pt} \begin{enumerate}